vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 <em>**Figure 1** illustrates, on a high level, Vespa's data structures for all types of fields,
 including vector fields with *HNSW* enabled.</em>

-## Search Query Planning And Estimation
+## Search query planning and estimation
 Vespa builds a query plan that tries to optimize the query execution.
 A significant part of the execution planning is estimating how many documents each branch of the query tree will match.
 The estimation process uses information present in per-field inverted index data structures.